-Lithgow Baptist church is a growing church with a family focus and a commitment to Jesus and His mission.
+Lithgow Baptist church has a family focus and a commitment to Jesus and His mission.

 Beginning over 100 years ago, the Baptist church in Lithgow has had a long history and has seen many people won to Jesus.
 For the first 100 years the church met and ministered out of the old church building in Mort St (you can still see this building next door to Woolworths).
 In 2006 God made it clear that it was time to relocate the church on the Great Western Highway, so in 2007 relocated to its current location, which was a disused former Catholic Church.
 In 2016 the church purchased the building, and is currently in the process of updating and improving it

 About The City Of Lithgow

 The City of Lithgow is nestled at the foot of the Great Dividing Range about 2 hours west of Sydney.

 The area west of the Blue Mountains was opened up to settlers when William Cox completed his road in 1815.
 John Grant named it Lithgow Valley after William Lithgow.
 The township of Hartley was the main link from Sydney to Bathurst opening up rich pastoral lands and the discovery of vast coal deposits.
 With the completion of the railway in 1869, and the vast coal reserves awaiting exploitation, Lithgow quickly established itself as an important township.
 There were many gold prospectors who ventured into the town.
 However, their dreams were shattered and they sought employment in the many other industries that began to spring up.